olitreadwell/professional-profile/README.md

 ## Questions

+### What is your employment authorization status in the United States?

+I'm a USA citizen, with passport.
+I do not need sponsorship to remain in the country or to work for an employer.

+### What range of compensation do you have in mind?

+I'm looking for an industry, market, and locale competitive salary in line with the role and responsibilities as well as the unique experience and education I bring to the role.
+I have been working as a professional software engineer for 5+ years and base my salary requirements on sites like LinkedIn Salary, GlassDoor, PayScale and other aggregated data sources.
+From within these sources I consider the range of salaries that within 1-2 standard deviations above the median.
+I am not considering job opportunities that are below $100,000.

 ### Give me an example of a time when you set a goal and were able to meet or achieve it.

 One of the goals that I have probably continued to show as my work to set goals and surpass them, is when I wanted to move abroad after University.